dairycultist/New-Hand-in-Mootown/README.md

 World is pre-hand-crafted with pre-determined regions for garden plots and stuff.

 Tiny game about farming in Mootown.
-Moo moos live in houses all around, whom you can talk to and help out like Animal Crossing (if you can find where their houses are!).
+Moo moos are all around -- running the shops or running errands -- whom you can talk to and help out like Animal Crossing (if you can find them!).

+The moo moos run the shops. they are just 2D textures like paper mario, instead of full, cumbersome, 3D models.

 **Moo moo requests:**
 sell crops at the attending shopkeep, or buy seeds from her crate. selling crops